-6.37 In accordance with the Occupational Pension Schemes (Charges and Governance) Regulations 2015, the Trustee has identified the investment options listed in the table below as 'default arrangements' (as defined by these regulations).
+6.39 In accordance with the Occupational Pension Schemes (Charges and Governance) Regulations 2015, the Trustee has identified the investment options listed in the table below as 'default arrangements' (as defined by these regulations).
 These have been identified as 'default arrangements' as members' contributions have been automatically directed to these arrangements without members having instructed the Trustee where their contributions are to be invested; this is due to historic fund mapping exercises and is further explained in the table below.
 The performance of these funds is monitored on a quarterly basis, with a strategic review being carried out at least triennially.

 Fund/Investment Strategy Reason for identification as a 'default arrangement' Date Growth Plus Fund (DSL) Following closure of the Consensus Fund by Legal & General, the Trustee received advice from the Plan's investment advisors and assets for DSL members were mapped to the Growth Plus Fund.
-July 2016

-Fund/Investment Reason for identification as a 'default arrangement' Date Strategy Money Fund As part of the transition of assets from Utmost Life & Pensions Limited to Legal & General (following the closure of the Equitable Life With Profits Fund).
+July 2016 Money Fund As part of the transition of assets from Utmost Life & Pensions Limited to Legal & General (following the closure of the Equitable Life With Profits Fund).
 DB AVCs for members aged 55 or over who did not make an active selection were mapped to the Money Fund.
 May 2020 Lifecycle to Lump Sum Strategy As part of the transition of assets from Utmost Life & Pensions Limited to Legal & General (following the closure of the Equitable Life With Profits Fund).
 DB AVCs for members under 55 who did not make an active selection were mapped to the Lifecycle to Lump Sum Strategy.
-May 2020 Lifecycle to Annuity Strategy As part of the transition of assets from Utmost Life & Pensions Limited to Legal & General (following the closure of the Equitable Life With Profits Fund).
-A separate cohort of members who did not make an active selection were mapped to the Lifecycle to Annuity Strategy.
 May 2020 Lifecycle to Annuity 2020 Strategy As part of the implementation of the new investment arrangements in the first quarter of 2021, certain members who were over 8 years from retirement, and who did not make an active selection, were mapped from the Lifecycle to Annuity strategy to the Lifecycle to Annuity 2020 strategy.
 This included members who had transitioned from Utmost Life & Pensions to the Lifecycle to Annuity Strategy in May 2020, were over 8 years from retirement and did not make an active selection.
 March & April 2021 Lifecycle to Lump Sum 2020 Strategy As part of the implementation of the new investment arrangements in the first quarter of 2021, members over 8 years from retirement who did not make an active investment selection were mapped from the Lifecycle to Lump Sum strategy to the Lifecycle to Lump Sum 2020 strategy.
 This included members transitioned from Utmost Life & Pensions to the Lifecycle to Lump Sum Strategy in May 2020, who were over 8 years from retirement, and who did not make an active selection.
-Additionally, all members previously invested in the legacy default Lifecycle Plus 2012 strategy were mapped to the March & April 2021 default Lifecycle Plus 2012 strategy were mapped to the Lifecycle to Lump Sum 2020 strategy unless an alternative active selection had been made.
-Lifecycle to Drawdown 2020 Strategy As part of the implementation of the new investment arrangements in the first quarter of 2021, members over 8 years from retirement who did not make an active investment selection, were mapped from the Lifecycle to Drawdown strategy to the Lifecycle to Drawdown 2020 strategy.
+Additionally, all members previously invested in the legacy default Lifecycle Plus 2012 strategy were mapped to the Lifecycle to Lump Sum 2020 strategy unless an alternative active selection had been made.
+March & April 2021 Lifecycle to Drawdown 2020 Strategy As part of the implementation of the new investment arrangements in the first quarter of 2021, members over 8 years from retirement who did not make an active investment selection, were mapped from the Lifecycle to Drawdown strategy to the Lifecycle to Drawdown 2020 strategy.
 March & April 2021